dharshiniramesh/Care-and-Cure/README.md

 	- All major info about the user will be received.

-	- Roll number will be the unique id for the user.
+	- ID number will be the unique id for the user.

 These are the scripting languages and environment used in this module